Introduction

 Types and Varieties

-Summer/Fall
+Summer/Fall |

-Fall/Over-winter
+Fall/Over-winter |

-Summer
+Summer |

-Rally
+Biker Rally |

 Soil Fertility

-See the Soil Fertility sections for Onions.
+See the Onion, Scallion, and Shallot Soil Fertility section.

 Planting

 For best results, leek seeds should be sown in the greenhouse about 2.5 months before field setting.
 About 2-3 lb of seed are needed to raise enough plants to set an acre at average spacing (0.25-0.5 oz per 100 feet of row).
 Plant seeds no more than ½” deep in 288 deep cell trays.
-Before setting, clip plants to a height of 3" to reduce wind damage in the field.
-Set plants in the field from late April to late May depending on location and earliness desired.
-Plants can be set in early July for a late fall harvest, or in milder locations, growers may wish to try overwintering the more cold tolerant leek varieties using straw mulch or row covers.
+Before transplanting, clip plants to a height of 3" to reduce wind damage in the field.
+Set plants in the field from late April to late May, depending on location and earliness desired.
+Plants can be set in early July for a late fall harvest or, in milder locations, growers may wish to try overwintering the more cold tolerant leek varieties using straw mulch or row covers.
 Rows can be from 15-30" apart depending on equipment; plants should be about 3-6" apart (200-400 plants per 100 feet of row).

 Field Culture